 In the end, I think what got me over the line was that I decided to write for people I knew rather than an abstract concept of an “audience”.
 Writing for my team – Stefan and Sarah and Zahid and Mike – was a very different experience than writing for a hypothetical internet person and their hypothetical needs and ego.
 A bonus is – these are people I feel safe with, so I felt less like I needed to explain the entire world or justify anything.

-Seth Godin explains this with a story better than I have could and here's an incredible 45 second video version. ↩︎
+Seth Godin explains this with a story better than I could have and here's an incredible 45 second video version. ↩︎